Jencreate/DATA201SJM/Code/README_CODE_EXPLANATION.md

     - Is the final product.
     - Can be run independently of all other notebooks.
     - Should be run from top to bottom cell.
+    - Hydro station data provided by EMI: “www.emi.ea.govt.nz provided by the Electricity Authority (New Zealand)"

 - Webscrape\_electricity\_cost.ipynb
     - Contains the code to webscrape the quarterly retail electricity costs of towns and cities within New Zealand.